 The global securities industry is characterized by rapidly changing technology, shifting industry standards and evolving trading systems, practices and techniques.
 Our customers' needs and demands fluctuate with these changes.
 We are focused on anticipating and developing technologies to meet the constantly changing demands of the market through ongoing enhancement of our products, services and platforms.
-If our platforms and systems do not operate properly, are slow to market, provide customers with a poor user experience, or are non-competitive with the offering of our competitors, we could experience a loss in business that could reduce our earnings or cause a loss of revenue.
+If our platforms and systems do not operate properly, are slow to market provide customers with a poor user experience, or are non-competitive with the offering of our sow to market, provide customers with a poor user experience, or are non-competitive with the oriening of our competitors, we could experience a loss in business that could reduce our earnings or cause a loss of revenue.